hepabolu/programming-by-stealth/docs/pbs76.md

 Note that `https://www.bartbusschots.ie/utils/fakerWS` is a web service I wrote that uses the open-source [Faker](https://github.com/fzaninotto/Faker#fakerproviderbase) PHP module to generate random data of various different kinds.
 If you’re curious how my web service works, I’ve open-sourced the code.
 You can [get it on GitHub](https://github.com/bbusschots/faker-ws.php).

 As you can see, the first few options can be easily matched to what we learned last time about HTTP requests.
 The first one that doesn’t is `cache`.
 This is a very convenient jQuery feature that adds an HTTP query parameter named `_` with a random number as the value to the end of the URL.
-This forces the URL to be different each time, preventing all caching regardless of what your ISP may be doing to try save bandwidth.
+This forces the URL to be different each time, preventing all caching regardless of what your ISP may be doing to save bandwidth.

 The `data` option allows you to specify name-value data pairs for sending to the server.
 When the method is `GET`, jQuery adds the data as query parameters.
 When the method is `POST`, it adds the data as form inputs.